bocoup/html5-building-blocks/Manipulation-And-Traversal.md

 * [[Name]]: Description
 * [[document.documentElement]]: Returns the Element that is a direct child of document.
 For HTML documents, this is normally the HTML element.
 * [[document.documentURI]]: Returns the document location.
-* [[document.documentURIObject Requires Gecko 1.9]]: Returns the nsIURI object representing the URI of the document.
+* [[document.documentURIObject]]: Returns the nsIURI object representing the URI of the document.
 This property only has special meaning in privileged JavaScript code (with UniversalXPConnect privileges).
 * [[document.domain]]: Returns the domain of the current document.
 * [[document.embeds]]: Returns a list of the embedded OBJECTS within the current document.
 * [[document.fgColor* Deprecated]]: Gets/sets the foreground color, or text color, of the current document.